Huge discounts, better organisation, and more ‘me’ time are just some of the many benefits you’ll experience from doing your grocery shopping online!

 2. Easily Buy In Bulk

-It is so easy to buy items in bulk when shopping online, because you don’t have the hassle of actually carting the additional items around the supermarket and piling them on to the checkout.
+It is so easy to buy items in bulk when shopping online because you don’t have the hassle of carting the additional items around the supermarket and piling them on to the checkout.
 You also don’t have to contend with other people wondering why you’re buying so many rolls of toilet paper – LOL!

 3. Shop Quicker

 I’m not just talking about removing the time it takes to drive to the supermarket and walk the aisles (although I do love not having to do this anymore!), I am talking about being able to save multiple online shopping lists so that I can easily and quickly place my orders.
 I’ve created a fortnightly and monthly list for the items I don’t need as often, and I check each week if they are on special and will add to cart if they are.
-I have also set up an Essentials List, which is packed with all my regular items – feel free to check out my list and use it too!
+I have also set up an Essentials List, packed with all my regular items – feel free to check out my list and use it too!